Reloaded-Project/Reloaded-III/docs/Services/Central-Server.md

 It is responsible for the tasks listed below.

+!!! note "API returns Zstandard compressed MessagePack by default."

+    But we will use JSON in the examples for readability.

+    This is to reduce bandwidth usage and improve performance.

+    Gotta remember that Reloaded is funded out of pocket, at a loss, so we need to keep costs low.

 ## Mod Compatibility Tracking

 !!! info "The Central Server keeps a database of user submitted mod compatibility reports."